Guiding Light: Origins, plot development, and cast

 Guiding Light has had a number of plot sequences during the series' long history, on both radio and television.
 These plot sequences include complex storylines, and different writers and casting.

 1930s and 1940s

 The series was created by Emmons Carlson and Irna Phillips, who based it on personal experiences.
-After giving birth to a still-born baby at age 19, she found spiritual comfort listening to the radio sermons of Preston Bradley, a famous Chicago preacher and founder of the People's Church, a church which promoted the brotherhood of man.
-These sermons originated the idea of the creation of The Guiding Light, which began as a radio series.
+After giving birth to a still-born baby at age 19, Phillips found spiritual comfort listening to the radio sermons of Preston Bradley, a famous Chicago preacher and founder of the People's Church, a church which promoted the brotherhood of man.
+These sermons inspired the creation of The Guiding Light, which began as a radio series, with a minister as the central character.
 The original radio series was first broadcast as 15-minute episodes on NBC Radio, starting on January 25, 1937.
-The series was transferred to CBS Radio during 1947.
+The series was transferred to CBS Radio in 1947.

 1950s

 The Guiding Light was broadcast first by CBS Television on June 30, 1952, replacing the canceled soap opera The First Hundred Years.
 These episodes were also 15 minutes long.
 During the period from 1952 to 1956, The Guiding Light existed as both a radio and television serial, with actors recording their performances twice for each day that the shows were broadcast.
 The radio broadcast of The Guiding Light ceased production during 1956, ending this overlap.

 With the transition to television, the main characters became the Bauers, a lower-middle class German immigrant family who were first introduced in the radio serial in 1948.
 Many storylines revolved around Bill Bauer (son of patriarch Friedrich "Papa" Bauer) and his new wife Bertha (nicknamed "Bert").
 Papa Bauer, who came to the United States during World War I with just a few dollars in his pocket, was a salt of the earth character who succeeded in offering opportunities to his children by working hard, and he instilled that work ethic into his children.
 Bert had dreams of climbing the social ladder and keeping up appearances, and it was up to Bill (and sometimes Papa Bauer) to bring her down to earth.

 The Guiding Light ranked as the number one-rated soap opera during both 1956 and 1957, before being replaced during 1958 by As the World Turns.
 After Irna Phillips was transferred to As the World Turns during 1958, her protégé Agnes Nixon became head writer of The Guiding Light.

 The first television producer of The Guiding Light was Lucy Ferri Rittenberg, who produced the show for over 20 years.